Cherry on Top (Bini song): Critical reception

 Writing for Billboard Philippines, Gabriel Saulog hailed the track as a "sweet auditory sensation" that highlights Bini's "endless charm and flirtatious energy".
-In the Philippine Daily Inquirer's Pop! section, Geiron Jeff Ocampo provided a mixed opinion.
+In the Philippine Daily Inquirers Pop! section, Geiron Jeff Ocampo provided a mixed opinion.
 He wrote that the song's musical direction diverged from Bini's typical style, alienating their fan base upon release.
 He further noted that "Cherry on Top" was potentially either a "mistake" or a "necessary change" for the group.
+In an article from November 2025, &Asians Julienne Loreto and Maddie Armstrong praised the song's "frantic" pace and strong melodies, as well as the Bini members' involvement in the songwriting and production.
+They opined that the track stands out among similar songs even though the sound—a "lighter" version of drum n' bass, as popularized by musical acts such as the K-pop group NewJeans— is oversaturated.
+In an article from April 2026, Rolling Stone Philippines's Elijah Pareño acknowledged that the track is polarizing for fans, but praised its "bright" and "colorful" production nonetheless.

 The song has appeared in some listicles.
 American magazine Teen Vogue included "Cherry on Top" in their "Best Songs of July 2024" list, with writers Sara Delgado and Kaitlyn McNab calling the song a "pastel-imbued bop" that fulfills listeners' desire for a "summer banger".
-In November, The Philippine Daily Inquirer's Jewyz Ann Bunyi also included it in an article titled "12 bubblegum pop songs to jive to this holiday season", describing the track as the "cherry on top" of the list itself.
-She noted that the "sticky-sweet" song tells the listener that "your presence is a present", embodying the essence of Christmas.
+In November, The Philippine Daily Inquirers Jewyz Ann Bunyi also included it in an article titled "12 bubblegum pop songs to jive to this holiday season", describing the track as the "cherry on top" of the list itself.
 In July 2025, the British publication &Asian named it as an honorable mention in their "25 Best P-pop Songs of the 21st Century: So Far" article.
+In a November ranking of Bini's entire discography, &Asian ranked it 2nd; in an April 2026 ranking of Bini's 25 "greatest" songs so far, Rolling Stone Philippines ranked it 12th.